steven-mathew/articulat3-mirror/deliverables/team/minutes/partner_meeting_09_28_23.md

   - Further questions
     - Product name ideas
       - Feedback: Anything is good
-    - Github - share repo to ashmrz, ashkan.m10@gmail.com
+    - Github - share repo to Ashkan
     - Threestudio deployment
       - If their self-deployment won't work
         - Can run on node GPU; if we can't get access to this, he may be able to help us